142nd (Durham) Heavy Battery, Royal Garrison Artillery: Service

 Earlier in the year the War Office had decided that four-gun heavy batteries should be increased to six guns.
 This was done for 142nd Hvy Bty on 5 October 1916 when it was joined by a section from 176th Hvy Bty.
-(Note: 176th Heavy Bty was a Kitchener's Army unit formed at Woolwich on 8 May 1916.)
+(Note: 176th Heavy Bty was raised as a New Army unit at Woolwich on 8 May 1916.
+It went out to the Western Front on 29th September 1916 and was immediately broken up as follows: one section joined 50th HAG on 1 October and was posted to 145th (East Cheshire) Hvy Bty; the other two sections joined Canadian Corps HA on 5 October and were posted to 132nd (Oxfordshire) and 142nd (Durham) Hvy Btys.)